FooBarWidget/gls-spec/GLS design document.md

 ### 3.1.
 Generic apps

-Let's say we have an app in /webapps/fooapp/foo.
+Let's say we have an application executable /webapps/fooapp/fooexe.
 We want Passenger to require just two pieces of information:

  1. The app's directory.
  2. A shell command string for starting the app on a certain port.